 On the same day, the Governor further reduced spending allotments pursuant to Section 9C by \$145 million and announced \$168 million in MassHealth savings from eligibility redeterminations, revenue optimization and cash management, including deferral of certain payments into fiscal 2016.
-The Governor also filed legislation to reduce spending at most non-executive branch agencies by 1.79% (\$53 million), reduce transportation spending by \$40 million, implement a corporate tax amnesty program expected to yield \$18 million in additional fiscal 2015 revenue and directing, for fiscal 2015, excess capital gains collections to the General Fund rather than the Stabilization Fund (\$131 million).
+The Governor also filed legislation to reduce spending at most non-executive branch agencies by 1.79% (\$53 million), reduce transportation spending by \$40 million, implement a corporate tax amnesty program then expected to yield \$18 million in additional fiscal 2015 revenue and directing, for fiscal 2015, excess capital gains collections to the General Fund rather than the Stabilization Fund (then estimated to be \$131 million).
 The legislation was enacted by the Legislature on February 12, 2015 and approved by the Governor on February 13, 2015.
-The Governor's budget balancing plan for fiscal 2015 also assumes \$105 million from non-tax revenue opportunities that are expected to generate additional revenue without increases to fees or fines, and \$108 million in reversions (money that is appropriated but expected to remain unspent).
+The Governor's budget balancing plan for fiscal 2015 also assumed \$105 million from non-tax revenue opportunities that are expected to generate additional revenue without increases to fees or fines, and \$108 million in reversions (money that is appropriated but expected to remain unspent).

-On February 27, 2015, the Governor filed legislation requesting supplemental fiscal 2015 appropriations totaling \$391.7 million (\$350.8 million net after assuming off-setting reimbursements), including \$190 million for the GIC to support anticipated increases in Commonwealth employees' health care claim costs, \$50 million for snow and ice removal costs, \$44.2 million for the family emergency assistance program that provides shelter for the homeless, \$35 million for services provided by the Department of Children and Families and \$34.7 million for private counsel compensation by the Committee on Public Counsel Services.
-All of the appropriations included in that bill are accounted for in the calculation of the \$768 million budget gap identified in early February.
-Different versions of the supplemental appropriations bill have been approved by the House of Representatives (\$347 million net) and by the Senate (\$361 million net); the differences are expected to be reconciled by a legislative conference committee.
+On March 31, 2015, the Governor approved legislation that included supplemental fiscal 2015 appropriations totaling \$404.4 million (\$363.5 million net after assuming off-setting reimbursements), including \$190 million for the GIC to support anticipated increases in Commonwealth employees' health care claim costs, \$50 million for snow and ice removal costs, \$51.5 million for the family emergency assistance program that provides shelter for the homeless, \$35 million for services provided by the Department of Children and Families and \$34.7 million for private counsel compensation by the Committee on Public Counsel Services.